 Seth oversees air quality and health impact evaluations for large infrastructure projects, including California’s high-speed rail and the modernization of San Diego’s transportation network.
 He also conducts international training and analyses on mobile source greenhouse gas emissions and supports the Department of Transport and planning organizations on the climate and air quality impacts of their transportation plans.

-Mr. Hartley has a B.S. in Physics from North Carolina State University and an M.S. in Atmospheric Sciences from the University of Washington.
+Seth holds a bachelor’s degree in Physics from North Carolina State University and a master’s in Atmospheric Sciences from the University of Washington, Seattle.